DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 ```

 The first regex parses `hello`, but then the next line will search for the next
 digits.
-But we want it to be restricted that digits must follow.
+But we want it to be restricted that only digits must follow.
 We get this
 restriction by using `\G` as an anchor.

 ```perl